croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

     │   └── ... (other files or directories)
     └── ... (other files or directories)

 At the top of the hierarchy, we have a project folder  - `klokwrk-project`.
-It is an equivalent of the whole system, and its name appears in the names of artifacts considered to be at the most general level - the system level.
+It is the equivalent of the whole system.
+In the strategic structure, the system name appears in the names of artifacts considered to be conceptually at the level of a system.

 Right below the root, we have `modules` and `support` folders.
-These should be the area of 99% of everyday work.
+These should be the area of 99% of everyday work, with the `modules` folder taking a vast majority of that percentage.

 The `support` folder houses all kinds of supportive files like scripts, documentation, git hooks, etc. The `support` folder is free-form, and the strategic structure does not impose any recommendations or rules on its content.

-Contrary, the strategic structure is dominantly concerned with the content of the `modules` directory - the home of all source code modules in the system.
-The `modules` directory is divided into three subdirectories: `bc` (bounded context modules), `lib` (system-level general libraries), and `other` (miscellaneous helper modules).
+On the contrary, the strategic structure is applied to the content of the `modules` directory - the home of all source code modules in the system.

+At the 1st level of strategic structure - the system level, we have the content of the `modules` directory.
+It is divided into three subdirectories: `bc` (bounded context modules), `lib` (system-level libraries), and `other` (miscellaneous helper modules).

-The `modules/bc` directory is further organized into three parts, `asd` (asd stands for **A** **S**ub**D**omain), `domain-model` (bounded context domain model), and `lib` (bounded context libraries).
+At the 2nd level - the bounded context level, we have the content of the `modules/bc` directory that is further organized into three parts, `asd` (asd stands for **A** **S**ub**D**omain), `domain-model` (bounded context domain model), and `lib` (bounded context libraries).

-The `modules/bc/bounded-context-name/asd` contains all bounded context's subdomains.
+At the 3rd level of a hierarchy, we have the content of the `modules/bc/[bounded-context-name]/asd` directory that holds all bounded context's subdomains.
 The modules for each subdomain are further divided into `app` and `lib`.
-The `modules/bc/bounded-context-name/asd/subdomain-name/app` directory contains the **subdomain applications** responsible for implementing concrete subdomain scenarios.
+The `modules/bc/[bounded-context-name]/asd/[subdomain-name]/app` directory contains the **subdomain applications** responsible for implementing concrete subdomain scenarios.
 From the abstraction level and dependency perspectives, subdomain applications are at the top of the hierarchy.
 Subdomain applications speak the language of domain - the bounded context's ubiquitous language.
 They even contribute to it through the naming and meaning of use cases.

-The first thing that **subdomain libraries** (`modules/bc/bounded-context-name/asd/subdomain-name/lib)` can hold is infrastructural code related to the technological choices made for that particular subdomain and are not reusable outside the subdomain.
-However, they can temporarily have infrastructural modules intended to be more reusable (either on the bounded context or system levels) at the end, but for whatever reason, it was more convenient to hold them at the subdomain level for a limited time.
+The first thing that **subdomain libraries** (`modules/bc/[bounded-context-name]/asd/subdomain-name/lib)` can hold is infrastructural code related to the technological choices made for that particular subdomain and are not reusable outside the subdomain.
+However, they can temporarily have infrastructural modules intended to be more reusable (either on the bounded context or system levels) at the end.
+Still, for whatever reason, it was more convenient to hold them at the subdomain level for a limited time.

 The second thing that can be found in subdomain libraries are business-related reusable modules that connect technological choices with the domain model.
-One characteristic example is the `cargotracking-booking-lib-queryside-model-rdbms-jpa` module.
+One characteristic example is the
+`cargotracking-booking-lib-queryside-model-rdbms-jpa` module.
 Those kinds of modules do speak bounded context's ubiquitous language.

-The bounded context's **domain model** is implemented in `modules/bc/bounded-context-name/domain-model`.
+The bounded context's **domain model** is implemented in `modules/bc/[bounded-context-name]/domain-model`.
 Those modules contain the essence of the bounded context business logic.
 Implementation of the domain model should be free of technology as much as possible and practical.
 Adding external libraries is not strictly forbidden, but each addition should be conscious and must be carefully evaluated.
 It is best to have tests that monitor and control the dependencies of a domain model.
-The domain model implements the majority of code-level representation of the bounded context's ubiquitous language and must be consistent across all bounded context subdomains.
+The domain model implements the majority of code-level representation of the bounded context's ubiquitous language and must be consistent across all bounded context's subdomains.

-The directory `modules/bc/bounded-context-name/lib` is the home of **bounded-context** libraries.
-They contain infrastructural code that is reusable across the bounded context, and they are at a lower abstraction level than subdomain libraries.
-Despite the name, bounded context libraries do not speak domain language.
+By default, the directory `modules/bc/[bounded-context-name]/lib` is the home of shareable **bounded context infrastructural libraries**.
+It contains modules with infrastructural code that is reusable across the bounded context.
+Those modules are at a lower abstraction level than subdomain libraries.
+Bounded context infrastructural libraries do not speak domain language.
 However, they can support the implementation of the domain model and other module groups higher in the hierarchy.
-Do note, however, that the domain model should not, in general, depend on bounded context libraries.
+Domain model should not generally depend on bounded context infrastructural libraries.
 Exceptions are allowed but should be conscious and carefully managed.

+Do note that another variant of bounded context libraries is also possible.
+It is a variant supporting the sharing of business logic at the bounded context level when necessary.
+In that case, instead of a single `lib` directory, we would have `blib` and `ilib` directories.
+The `blib` directory would contain business-related modules that can depend on a domain model.
+On the contrary, the `ilib` directory cannot use the domain model because it should contain infrastructural code only.
+The `ilib` directory role is the same as the role of `lib` directory from the default variant of bounded context libraries.

 Let's return to the `modules/lib` directory containing general **system-level libraries**.
 It is divided into `hi`, `lo`, and `xlang` subdirectories.
-All system-level libraries are at a lower abstraction level than any bounded context module.
+All system-level libraries are at lower dependency and abstraction levels than any bounded context module.

-Although separation on the high (`hi`) and low-level (`lo`) system libraries is somewhat arbitrary, it is proven useful in practice.
+Although separation on the high (`hi`) and low-level (`lo`) system libraries is somewhat arbitrary, it is helpful in practice.
 The `hi` directory is intended to contain
 **high-level system libraries**, which are general infrastructural modules closer to the high-level technological frameworks (something like Spring, Spring Boot, or Axon frameworks) used in the system.
 They could contain some specifics of our system, but usually, they do not.
 In that later case, they are general enough to be reused even outside of our system.